nymtech/nym/documentation/operators/src/nodes/nymvisor-upgrade.md

 - finally, if there's only a single `nymvisor` instance instantiated (as defined by directories in `$HOME/.nym/nymvisors/instances`), that one will be loaded
 - if all of the above fails, an error is returned

-Nymvisor attempts to load the file from the derived path. if it fails, it attempts to use one of the older schemas to and upgrade it as it goes, the loaded configuration is then overridden with any value that might have been set in the environment.
+Nymvisor attempts to load the file from the derived path.
+If it fails, it attempts to use one of the older schemas to and upgrade it as it goes, the loaded configuration is then overridden with any value that might have been set in the environment.

 ## Environment Variables

 > Please note environmental variables take precedence over any arguments passed, i.e. if one were to specify `--daemon_home="/foo"` and set `DAEMON_HOME="bar"`, the value of `"bar"` would end up being used.

-For any of its commands as described in [CLI Overview section](#cli-overview-), Nymvisor reads its configuration from the following environment variables:
+For any of its commands as described in [CLI Overview section](./nymvisor-upgrade.md#cli-overview), Nymvisor reads its configuration from the following environment variables:

 - `NYMVISOR_ID` is the human-readable identifier of the particular Nymvisor instance.
 - `NYMVISOR_CONFIG_PATH` is used to manually override path to the configuration file of the Nymvisor instance.